LoneSalmon/Active-Directory/README.md

     <img src="https://github.com/LoneSalmon/Active-Directory/blob/main/Media/initial-security-step-5.png">
   </p>

-___

 <p align="center">
   <strong>😨 Why did I do that? 😨</strong>  <br>
   <p align="justify">
-  <em>When creating a domain controller, it's advisable to duplicate the default Administrator user in Active Directory Users and Computers, assign the new copy a distinct name, and disable the original Administrator account.
-This precaution is taken because the default Administrator account, which is present in every Windows domain, has a well-known Security Identifier (SID) suffix.
+  <em>When creating a DC, it's recommended to duplicate the default Administrator, assign the new copy a distinct name, and disable the original Administrator.
+This precaution is taken because the default Administrator, which is present in every Windows installation, has a well-known Security Identifier (SID) suffix.
 The SID is a unique identifier associated with user accounts, and a widely recognized SID could potentially expose the domain to security risks.
-By renaming and disabling the default Administrator account, you obscure its SID, making it less predictable to potential attackers and enhancing the security posture of the domain</em>
+By renaming and disabling the default Administrator, you obscure its SID, making it less predictable to potential attackers.</em>
   </p>
 </p>